 Emmy-winning TV host Frankie Celenza has cooked at the White House alongside former first lady Michelle Obama and for celebrities like champion tennis player Novak Djokovic.
-Now he teaches the masses how to make tasty, no-fuss meals for around $2 a serving.
+Now he teaches the masses how to make tasty, no-fuss, cheap meals, often for around $2 a serving.

 Celenza is the host of "Struggle Meals," a Tastemade show that streams on Facebook Watch, YouTube, and Amazon.
-In each episode, he demonstrates how to make mouth-watering meals without breaking the bank.
+In each episode, he demonstrates how to resist store bought options by making your own mouth-watering meals without breaking the bank.
 Celenza brings an abundance of food knowledge to dishes like gnocchi in a bacon cream sauce for $1.96 per serving.

 Grow spoke to Celenza about the best ways to save money on food and how his career got started.